List of international goals scored by Jonathan David

 Jonathan David is a professional soccer player who represents the Canada national soccer team.
-As of November 18, 2025, he has scored 37 goals in 73 international appearances, making him the country's all-time top goalscorer.
+As of September 26, 2026, he has scored 43 goals in 83 international appearances, making him the country's all-time men's top goalscorer.

 David scored twice on his senior debut in an 8–0 win over the U.S. Virgin Islands on September 9, 2018.

 Upon scoring his 31st goal against Suriname on November 17, 2024, David surpassed Cyle Larin as Canada's record scorer.

 International goals

 Scores and results list Canada's goal tally first, score column indicates score after each David goal.